 Content Containers & Units

-- Chapters contain content units — individual scenes or sections
+- Chapters contain scenes — the individual pieces you write

 Campaigns

-- Sessions contain content units — session notes, recaps, and narratives
+- Sessions contain segments — recaps, encounter notes, and narratives

-- Campaigns support a participants feature for tracking players
+- Campaigns carry fields like Game system, Setting, Play schedule, and Party level, and support a participants list for tracking your players

 Encyclopaedia domains